 |red twigs emerge with beauty through the drifts of snow|

 Ode to the winter wonderland that I find myself in, where all is white with shades of gray, except for the kids dressed in snow pants and bright hats and scarves.
-To venture out into the frigid temps, a daring feat of layer upon layer so moving is in the form of molasses.
+To venture out into the frigid temps, a daring feat of layer upon layer; moving like molasses.
 Still, the beauty is stark, serene and surreal.

 Gone are the days of sunshine and bare feet